stacks-network/docs/src/pages/contributing.md

 Frontmatter gives us the ability to define some things within a page that the site can use, such as a page title or page description.
 When adding any new page, please include a `title` and `description`.

--> **Did you know?** The term _Frontmatter_ comes from the section in a book at the beginning the details things like: Publisher’s name and address, Copyright information, Table of Contents, etc.
+-> **Did you know?** The term _Frontmatter_ comes from the section in a book at the beginning detailing things like: publisher’s name and address, copyright information, table of contents, etc.

 ### Dynamic sidebar